5 Excellent Tips for Substantive Editing

 If your writing is a non-fictional piece, or particularly in the case of a book with a strong message such as a user manual or manifesto, it is here that you and/or your content editor will make sure that your book is properly conveying the core message of your brand to readers.

 Has your book addressed the objectives you established at the outset?
 When both your editor and yourself start looking over your draft, see if your gut instinct tells you this is what you wanted to write when you first started.
-If it is not, what do you need to change in order to ensure it achieves your intended objectives?
+If it is not, what do you need to change to ensure it achieves your intended objectives?

 Ask these questions of yourself and your content editor(s):